edtrujillo/GiphyExplorer/README.md

 * Kingfisher
 * Alamofire
 * SwiftyJson
-* Toast-Swift

 After cloning the project to your system, simply open a Terminal window and change directory to the GiphyExplorer folder.
-Run the command
+Follow by running the command:

 pod install